mesh-market/mesh-market.github.io/whitepaper.md

 -   7) Send Resources

 Once the requisite computation has been performed to send a resource, it may be sent.
-This is the only step taking place on the physical layer – be it a laser sending messages or a solar panel plus cabel sending power.
+This is the only step that may effect extra-internet physical layer activity – be it a laser sending messages or a solar panel plus cabel sending power.

 -   8) Send Confirmation